What is the Revenue Recognition Principle?

 But under accrual accounting, an upfront cash payment cannot be recognized as revenue just yet – instead, it’s recognized as deferred revenue on the balance sheet until the obligation is delivered.

-Alternative Revenue Recognition Methods
+Types of Revenue Recognition Methods

 A couple of other revenue recognition methods are: